Skip to content

 LeftRight

-Israeli PM Netanyahu declared Regime change an explicit war aim on Saturday evening, stating Israel has "an organised plan with many surprises to destabilise the regime, to enable change."
-He addressed Iranians directly: "The moment of truth is drawing near.
-We are not trying to divide Iran.
-We are trying to free Iran.
-Ultimately, it depends on you."
-This is the first time Netanyahu has stated a specific Israeli political objective beyond destroying military capability.
+PM Netanyahu declared Regime change as an explicit Israeli war aim on Saturday evening, stating Israel has 'an organised plan with many surprises to destabilise the regime, to enable change' and addressing Iranians directly.
+This is the first time Netanyahu has stated a specific Israeli political objective beyond destroying military capability, creating a public divergence from Washington where Defence Secretary Hegseth explicitly stated dismantling Iran's security apparatus was 'not Regime change.'

 Parliament Speaker Ghalibaf publicly contradicts Pezeshkian's ceasefire order, invoking the late Khamenei's directives — splitting the body meant to exercise supreme authority on whether Iran keeps fighting its neighbours.